pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 ### Re-analysis by Dr. Phillip Wilmarth<br>Proteomics Shared Resource<br>Oregon Health & Science University<br>Late 2023 and early 2024

 The top directory has this presentation, which is an overview of the re-analysis.
-There are three folders:
+There are four folders:

+- `images`: The 40 PNG images for the slides below.

 - `PAW_files`: The starting results files produced by the PAW pipeline.
 The folder has a README file with more details.